Eller Family History

 The Eller name comes either from a word that describes a bend in the river or from the Alder tree.
 There is a town in Germany named Eller.
 Some Eller families in America have done DNA testing and can establish a link to the Ellers living in Eller, Germany.

-We can trace our line with some certainty to Christian Öhler/Eller who was born on 2 July 1724 in Bavaria.
-Some records show him born in Untermerzbach, Unterstein, Algau District, Bavaria, Germany, the son of George Michael "Michael" Öhler (1695-1758).
+We can trace our line with some certainty to Christian Öhler/Eller who was born on 2 July 1724 in Germany.
+Some records show him born in Untermerzbach, Germany, the son of George Michael "Michael" Öhler (1695-1758).

-Christian Eller is one of five young men who arrived in the United States from Germany in the period 1740 to 1750, George Michael, Henrich/Henry, Christian, John Jacob and Melchior.
+Christian Eller (sometimes called "Crissy") is one of five young men who arrived in the American colonies from Germany in the period 1740 to 1750, George Michael, Henrich/Henry, Christian, John Jacob and Melchior.
 They are likely two sets of brothers (George Michael, Heinrich/Henry and Christian, sons of George Michael Sr.; and John Jacob and Melchior, sons of Kaspar).
 It appears likely the two sets of brothers are cousins, with Bartl Öhler their grandfather.

 Ship records show Christian Eller came to America on the ship "Restauration" in 1747.
 Ship records on the "Restauration" date its arrival as 09 October 1747 with this notation: "Foreigners imported in the ship Restauration, James Hall, Captain, from Rotterdam, last from Leith - inhabitants of the Palatinate and places adjacent."